yrs147/task-schedulers/README.md

 - **Command Line Interface (CLI):** Interact with the scheduler through a command-line interface, enabling users to create, update, read, and delete tasks.

 - **Parallel Task Execution:** Supports parallel execution of tasks, allowing for efficient and concurrent processing.

 - **Recurring Task Support:** - Users can schedule recurring tasks using cron format via the API, CLI, or Kubernetes Jobs.

 - **Kubernetes Deployment:** - Easily deploy the scheduler and MySQL database using Helm Charts, simplifying the deployment process.

-## Getting Started
+## Installation

 ### Deploying with Helm Chart